 But what about his feet?
 To call Jesus black based on this text is not only going above and beyond the certainty of the original Greek word used here (chalkolibanon) which can also refer to brass, gold, copper, and any kind of alloy, it is to ignore the metaphorical imagery that contextualizes and surrounds these specific verses.
 It is far too ambiguous and can just as equally mean fine brass (which is golden).

 Furthermore, it says in verse 16 that Jesus’s face was like the sun shining in full strength, which means his face isn’t described as being bronze like his feet are.
 We all know this is a reference to Jesus being the light of the world and being lit up in glory, which is the whole point.
 We know Jesus here doesn’t actually have yellow-white skin on his face but simply a face that shines in glory like the sun.
-Likewise, we need not assume Jesus had bronze-coloured feet (with a yellow-white face) but feet that were sanctified, purified, purified with fire, and divine.
+Likewise, we need not assume Jesus had bronze-coloured feet (with a yellow-white face) but feet that were sanctified, purified, and divine.